 The Payroll Calendar defines pay periods and pay dates for R365 Payroll.
-It streamlines payroll by supporting accurate, timely payments and providing a clear compensation schedule.
+It supports accurate, timely payments and provides a consistent compensation schedule for each payroll company.
 Supported pay cycles include weekly, biweekly, semi-monthly, and monthly.
-Each payroll company can have one Payroll Calendar.
-If added by mistake, the calendar can be deleted—unless payments exist for any pay period.

 Payroll Calendar Page